dm-zharov/swift-security/README.md

 ## 🔑 Shared Web Credential

 > [SharedWebCredentials API](https://developer.apple.com/documentation/security/shared_web_credentials) makes it possible to share credentials with their website counterparts.
-For example, a user may log in to a website in Safari, enter a username and password, and save those credentials using the iCloud Keychain.
-Later, the user may run a native app from the same developer, and instead of the app requiring the user to reenter a user name and password, API gives it access to the credentials that were entered earlier in Safari.
-The user can also create new accounts, update passwords, or delete her account from within the app.
-These changes are then saved and used by Safari.
+For example, a user may log in to a website in Safari and save credentials to the iCloud Keychain.
+Later, the user may run an app from the same developer, and instead of asking the user to reenter a username and password, it could access the existing credentials.
+The user can create new accounts, update passwords, or delete account from within the app.
+These changes are could be saved from the app and used by Safari.

 ```swift
 let credential = SharedWebCredential("https://example.com", account: "username")